(301) 220 2802

 Increased Job Prospects and Promotion Opportunities

-Threat intelligence is an area of the IT industry that is growing rapidly.
+Cyber threat intelligence is an area of the IT industry that is growing rapidly.
 There are more open roles than skilled technicians to fill them.
 This means that if you have the credentials to prove your experience and skills in threat intelligence, you stand a great chance of landing a well-paying and rewarding role.

 TrainACE's CTIA Training Class